michajones16/SLAAutomizer/README.md

 To use the Tampermonkey script to download the 4 files from Teamwork, these steps must first be followed as setup:
 1. Add the Tampermonkey Chrome extension: [Chrome Extension - Tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
-2. (Optional) Click the puzzle icon in the upper-right of chrome and pin the Tampermonkey extension.
+2. (Optional) Click the puzzle icon in the upper-right of Chrome and pin the Tampermonkey extension.
 3. Right click the Tampermonkey extension -> **Manage extension**.
 4. Toggle **Developer mode** on in the upper-right corner.
 5. Toggle **Allow User Scripts** on in the middle of the page.